KIDS Soy Free Miso & Amazake Class with Shima Shimizu

 Lean about Japanese fermentation.
 Make your own miso!

 This class is for kids to lean about food and how fermentation works.
-By the end of summer, they will have their own miso to share with the family.

 WHAT WILL YOU LEARN?

 - Kids will learn how to make a soy-free miso